 This draw-back isn’t so much a result of utilizing an EOR as it is the growing pains of a global workforce.
 Much like managing a hybrid workforce, global organizations need to prioritize culture and ensure communication and expectations are clearly outlined and nurtured to remain aligned across teams.

-Omni makes it easy to support employees across multiple countries, time zones, and currencies.
+Omni makes it easy to support employees across multiple countries, time zones, and currencies with EOR support and multi-country payroll across Asia Pacific.

-Additionally, Omni’s customizable dashboard allows your teams to set and manage calendars pre-loaded with country or region specific holidays and timezones, seamlessly onboarding individuals in various locations.
+- A customizable employee portal for teams to set and manage calendars pre-loaded with country- or region-specific holidays and timezones, seamlessly onboarding individuals in various locations and supporting leave management across borders.